How much it costs to get over a breakup

 We need to talk... about breakups.
 We're sorry to say this over text (well, article) but it turns out they can cost a fair bit more than you'd expect.

 That new top you've had your eye on?
 In the basket.
 Overpriced chocolate?
 In the belly.
 Fancy fresh haircut?
-Done (and shared on Insta).
+Done (and shared on Instagram).

 Most common types of breakup

-According to research from Direct Line, in partnership with Celebs Go Dating's Anna Williamson, digital technology plays a pretty big part in our breakups.
+In 2019, Direct Line conducted research in partnership with Celebs Go Dating's Anna Williamson.
+They found that digital technology played a pretty big part in our breakups.

-Not only do 20% of those aged 17–25 meet their partner through a dating app or on social media, but most relationships in this age group end via tech as well.
+Not only did 20% of those aged 17–25 meet their partner through a dating app or on social media, but most relationships in this age group ended via tech as well.

 The 2,053 people in this survey said that these were the worst ways someone had broken up with them: